roderickvella/Game-Agentic-Session-Learn/README.md

 - A Unity project inside a Git repository with at least one commit
 - Internet access during the first launch

 You do not need to install Python.
-The launcher installs a private Python 3.11 runtime and the required packages inside the GameLearn folder.
+The launcher installs a private Python 3.11 runtime and the required packages inside the GASL folder.

 To check the required tools, open PowerShell on Windows or Terminal on macOS and run: